uc-berkeley-w215/fall2022/project/README.md

   - Will you be identifying users concerns so that you can better quantify them with a follow-up study so that they can be address down the road?
   - Are there benefits to the study that cannot be expressed as decisions that might be changed or resources that might be allocated differently based on the possible outcomes?

 **Assignment 6**: Please submit at least two paragraphs about your project idea before the sync session.
 Share the idea as a Google doc, link to it in the course slack channel at least an hour before the sync session, and be prepared to answer questions about what you wrote during the session.
-Also submit it to the slot "*Assignment 6*" in ISVC.
+Also submit it to the slot "*Assignment 6*" in the Digital Campus.

 You are not required to have a group at this phase of the project.
 If you happen to have a group, please choose one member to submit the proposal on behalf of the group.